 Alternative Eden C. Under Alternative Eden C, temporary closure of some of the existing recreation facilities may be necessary due to construction of the restoration project elements and flood risk management and recreation improvements, including reconstruction of some levees that currently provide public access (Alameda Creek Regional Trail, and portions of the north Eden Landing Bay Trail).
+Water-based recreation would also be limited when new water control structures are constructed, levees are breached, and during installation of new bridge piers and abutments.
 The construction contractor would be required as part of the construction bid documents to provide alternative routes to access public facilities, wherever feasible.
 Some areas would be closed to the public during construction; however, existing recreation features near the area and in most of Phase 1 would be available.
 All closures would be posted in advance of construction activities, and closure notice materials would direct users to alternate recreation features.
 Closures of the Alameda Creek Regional Trail are not anticipated during the initial portion of the construction period when dredge materials are placed in the Bay Ponds.